bolderflight/filter/README.md

 # Installation

 ## Arduino
 Use the Arduino Library Manager to install this library or clone to your Arduino/libraries folder.
+Additionally, the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) must be installed.
 This library is added as:

 ```C++
 #include "filter.h"
 ```

 An example Arduino executable is located at *examples/arduino/filter_example/filter_example.ino*.
-Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other ARM devices.
-This library is *not* expected to work on AVR devices.
+Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *filter*.
 The header is added as: